Voyah

-Voyah (岚图 (Lántú, 嵐圖)) is the luxury division of Chinese state-owned automaker Dongfeng Motor Corporation.
+Voyah (Lántú (岚图)) is the luxury subsidiary of Chinese state-owned automaker Dongfeng Motor Corporation.
 Voyah was founded in April 2019, specializing in designing and developing premium electric vehicles.
-Dongfeng Motor Corporation unveiled its brand logo at the Big House Contemporary Art Center in Wuhan on July 17, 2020.
+Dongfeng Motor Corporation unveiled its brand logo at the Big House Contemporary Art Center in Wuhan on 17 July 2020.

-It emerged from Dongfeng-Renault after Renault exited the joint venture in 2020, with its factory being repurposed for Voyah vehicle production.
+It emerged from Dongfeng Renault after Renault exited the joint venture in 2020, with its factory being repurposed for Voyah vehicle production.

 History

 On 17 July 2020, Dongfeng Motor Corporation introduced Voyah and its brand logo at the Big House Contemporary Art Center in Wuhan.
 The Voyah brand was launched in September 2020 during the 2020 Beijing Auto Show alongside the i-Free and i-Land concepts, which preview the Voyah Free premium SUV that was introduced in 2021.
 The design of Voyah vehicles were co-developed with ItalDesign.
 Both concept vehicles previewed the production cars of Voyah in the following years, and the initial concept and production cars are all built on Dongfeng's Essa electric platform.

 On 18 December 2020, Voyah's launched its first model, the Free mid-size crossover SUV, which is available with an extended range or pure electric powertrain.
 The NEDC comprehensive cruising range is 860 km for the extended range model and 500 km for the pure electric model.

 On 22 January 2024, Voyah and Huawei signed a strategic cooperation agreement, where both parties will carry out cooperation in intelligent vehicle development in the Huawei Inside model.

-On April 9, 2024, Voyah's 100,000th vehicle, a Voyah Dream, rolled off the assembly line.
+On 9 April 2024, Voyah's 100,000th vehicle, a Voyah Dream, rolled off the assembly line.

+On 18 March 2026, Voyah made its debut on the Hong Kong Stock Exchange.